memfault/interrupt/_drafts/memfault-matter.md

 ## Methods to connect a matter/Thread device to Memfault

-There"s a lot of flexibility that comes with IP and thus multiple options to send data to Memfault.
+There is a lot of flexibility that comes with IP.
+This gives us multiple options to send data to Memfault.

 1. Directly via HTTP & TCP
     1. via IPv6